Hedging the Drift: Learning to Optimize under Non-Stationarity: Introduction

 In this paper, we design and analyze a novel algorithmic framework for bandit problems in drifting environments.
-We begin by demonstrating our results via the lens of the linear model class.
-However, we emphasize the choice of linear model is by no mean a restriction, and indeed, we demonstrate the generality of our framework to a variety of bandit learning models.
-Our main contributions can be summarized as follows. \begin{itemize} \item When the variation budget $B_T$ is known, we characterize the lower bound of dynamic regret, and develop a tuned Sliding Window Upper-Confidence-Bound (\texttt{SW-UCB}) algorithm with matching dynamic regret upper bound up to logarithmic factors. \item When $B_T$ is unknown, we propose a novel Bandit-over-Bandit (\texttt{BOB}) framework that tunes the window size of the \swofu~adaptively.
-When the amount of non-stationarity is moderate to large, the \bob~recovers the optimal dynamic regret bound; otherwise, it obtains a dynamic regret bound with best dependence on $T$ compared to prior literature. \item Our algorithm design and analysis shed light on the fine balance between exploration, exploitation and adaptation to changes in dynamic learning environments.
+We begin by demonstrating our results via the lens of the linear bandit model, and then we demonstrate the generality of our framework on related MAB models.
+Our main contributions can be summarized as follows. \begin{itemize} \item When the variation budget $B_T$ is known, we provide a lower bound on the dynamic regret incurred by any non-anticipatory policy.
+In complement, we develop a tuned Sliding Window Upper-Confidence-Bound (\texttt{SW-UCB}) algorithm with a matching dynamic regret upper bound, up to multiplicative logarithmic factors. \item When $B_T$ is unknown, we propose a novel Bandit-over-Bandit (\texttt{BOB}) framework that tunes the window size of the \swofu~adaptively.
+When the amount of non-stationarity is above a certain threshold (that depends on $B_T, T$), the \bob~achieves the optimal dynamic regret bound.
+Otherwise, it still obtains a dynamic regret bound sublinear in $T$.
+While the optimal dynamic regret bound is not achieved in the latter case, the resulting dynamic regret bound is better than the state-of-the-art in prior literature. \item Our algorithm design and analysis shed light on the fine balance among exploration, exploitation and adaptation to changes in dynamic learning environments.
 We rigorously incorporate the ``forgetting principle'' \citep{GM11} into the Optimism-in-Face-of-Uncertainty principle \citep{ABF02,AYPS11}, by demonstrating that the DM can enjoy an optimal dynamic regret bound if she keeps disposing of sufficiently old observations.
-We provide the precise rate of disposal, and rigorously show its convergence to optimality. \item Finally, we point out that a preliminary version of this paper appears in the $22^{\text{nd}}$ International Conference on Artificial Intelligence and Statistics (AISTATS 2019) \citep{CSLZ19a}, and the current paper is a significantly extended version of it.
-Specifically, when $B_T$ is unknown, the current version provides a substantially refined design and analysis of the \bob~for the linear model, and thus a greatly improved dynamic regret bound (\ie, Theorem \ref{theorem:bob} of Section \ref{sec:bob}) when compared to Theorem 4 of \citep{CSLZ19a}.
-Unlike \citep{CSLZ19a}, which only focuses on the linear model, in the current paper we extend our approach, in Section \ref{sec:applications}, to several bandit settings, including multi-armed bandits, generalized linear bandits, and combinatorial semi-bandits.
-In addition, we conduct, in Section \ref{sec:numerical_piecewise_lin}, numerical experiments using a new synthetic dataset to evaluate our algorithms in piecewise-stationary environments for both 2-armed bandit and linear bandit settings.
-We also study the performances of our algorithms in a dynamic pricing scenario with real world auto-loan dataset in Section \ref{sec:auto}.
+We also provide a rate of disposal that leads to the optimality. \item Finally, we point out that a preliminary version of this paper appears in the $22^{\text{nd}}$ International Conference on Artificial Intelligence and Statistics (AISTATS 2019) \citep{CSLZ19}, and the current paper provides significant additional contributions in three directions.
+First, when $B_T$ is unknown, the current version provides a substantially refined design and analysis of the \bob~for the linear bandit model, resulting in an improved dynamic regret bound (\ie, Theorem \ref{theorem:bob} of Section \ref{sec:bob}) compared to Theorem 4 of \citep{CSLZ19}.
+Second, unlike \citep{CSLZ19}, which only focuses on the linear bandit model, in the current paper we extend our approach, in Section \ref{sec:applications}, to several related bandit settings, including multi-armed bandits, generalized linear bandits, and combinatorial semi-bandits.
+These extensions capture many important operations research applications, such as the three examples highlighted in the introduction.
+Third, we conduct numerical experiments using a new synthetic dataset to evaluate our algorithms in piecewise-linear environments for both 2-armed bandit and linear bandit settings.
+We also study the performances of our algorithms in a case of dynamic pricing under the SARS epidemic with a real world auto-loan dataset.
 Both of these experiments extend significantly beyond the simple drifting 2-armed bandit experiments in the AISTATS version. \end{itemize}